 Dina, Roger’s mother, searched for some way to save him.
 But when she learned that Nazis had come for her sister, Ann, her brother-in-law, Paul, and their 4-year old daughter, Régine, subsequently deporting them to Auschwitz, Dina fled on foot, with only a suitcase, Roger, and the toothbrush.
 They were caught and interned at Annecy, France.
 When trucks arrived to take inmates to the trains for deportation “to the East,” she again managed to escape.
 Similar events recurred numerous times.
 Following many coincidences and close calls, Roger’s courageous mother finally walked with him into Switzerland, just before his fourth birthday.
 A Swiss guard on the frontier lifted the barbed wire for them.

 They lived in Switzerland until World War II ended and returned to Antwerp where Dina searched for their family.
 Dina’s gentile friend, Julienne, had rescued priceless family pictures and gave them to her.
 Roger is able to remember living in an attic, furnished only with a crate.
 Dina found work in a Home for Jewish Children where they lived until 1949, then immigrating to Israel.
 While living in Israel Roger served in the army and studied microbiology.
 In 1964, he continued his studies in America and ultimately settled in Richmond, where he lives with his wife and two daughters.
-Dr. Loria is a professor and researcher at the Medical College of Virginia.
+Dr. Loria is a retired professor and researcher from the Medical College of Virginia.

 Holocaust Survivors Oral History Project